Common murre: Eggs and incubation

 The eggs vary in colour and pattern to help the parents recognize them, each egg's pattern being unique.
 Colours include white, green, blue or brown with spots or speckles in black or lilac.
+Rarely, red eggs such as the Metland Egg have been collected, which were highly sought after by collectors.
 After laying, the female will look at the egg before starting the first incubation shift.
 Both parents incubate the egg using a single, centrally located brood patch for the 28 to 34 days to hatching in shifts of 1–38 hours.

 Eggs can be lost due to predation or carelessness.
 Crows and gulls are opportunist egg thieves.
 Eggs are also knocked from ledges during fights.
 If the first egg is lost, the female may lay a second egg.
 This egg is usually lighter than the first, with a lighter yolk.
 Chicks from second eggs grow quicker than those from first eggs.
 However this rapid growth comes at a cost, first chicks have larger fat reserves and can withstand temporary shortages of food.